fronx/text-adventure-maker/readme.md

-# The simplest text adventure maker I could come up with
+# A simple text adventure maker

+Hey.
+So I had three thoughts:

+1. Wouldn't it be fun to make text adventures at CoderDojos?
+2. I'm just going to make a simple one myself.
+3. Actually, text adventures are not cool.
+You know what's cool?
+A text adventure maker.

+Maybe you want to use this repository as inspiration for your work with a kid who agrees to these three points.

 ## Full source code with comments